 High school graduation (or equivalent) with a “C +” or higher in Foundations of Math 11, or Apprenticeship Workplace 11, or equivalent and a “C+” or higher in English 12.
 Visual Arts 11 (Media Arts or Art Foundations and Studio Arts) and/or Information & Communications Technology 11 are recommended.

 All applicants must complete and submit the following questionnaire at least one week prior to their scheduled interview date.
+Please note that a Selkirk College application should be put in for this program BEFORE submitting an applicant questionnaire.

 Please download using our online form to submit the questionnaire.